Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for

-Cui, Lan, Wen and their co-workers have independently implemented the Zhu-Nakamura dynamic \cite{Zhu10.1063/1.467877,Zhu10.1063/1.469057}simulation on ML-based adiabatic PESs\cite{doi:10.1021/acs.jpclett.8b03026,Landoi:10.1021/acs.jpclett.8b00684,Wenjingdoi:10.1021/acs.jpca.3c01036,WenjingD4CP01497A}.
-Unlike FSSH, the transition probability can be estimated based on the Landau-Zener formalism, which only requires adiabatic energies and gradients.
+Cui, Lan, Wen and their co-workers have independently implemented the Zhu-Nakamura molecular dynamics \cite{Zhu10.1063/1.467877,Zhu10.1063/1.469057} simulation on ML-based adiabatic PESs\cite{doi:10.1021/acs.jpclett.8b03026,Landoi:10.1021/acs.jpclett.8b00684,Wenjingdoi:10.1021/acs.jpca.3c01036,WenjingD4CP01497A} { based on improvement of Landau-Zener formalism.
+Unlike FSSH, the transition probability can be estimated based only on adiabatic energies and gradients.
 However, the difference between the collective results using FSSH and Zhu-Nakamura methods should be examined carefully when studying a new photochemical reaction.
-Rapid development on deep neural networks (NNs), such as long short-term memory (LSTM)\cite{6795963} and transformer\cite{vaswani2023attentionneed}, provides an opportunity to accelerate dynamic simulations by replacing the equation of motion with ML-predicted sequences.
-For time propagation of electronic degree of freedom, the history of density matrix can be considered as a time series and applied to LSTM or other NNs to predict the electron density matrix in the next time step.
-For example, Lan an coworkers developed several LSTM models and successfully reproduced dynamics simulation results of the symmetrical quasi-classical dynamics method based on the Meyer-Miller mapping Hamiltonian (MM-SQC)\cite{Landoi:10.1021/acs.jpclett.2c02159} and the full quantum multilayer multiconfiguration time-dependent Hartree (ML-MCTDH) method\cite{doi:10.1021/acs.jpclett.1c02672}.
+Barbatti et. al. has developed a novel model for approximating nonadiabatic couplings based on time-dependent Baeck-An (TD-BA) approximation with only energy gaps and its second time derivative.\cite{An17_064107,Barbatti22_13624} Truhlar et. al. developed generalized semiclassical Ehrenfest method combining curvature-driven approximated nonadiabatic coupling and gradient correction on time-derivative matrix (TDM) scheme for momentum conservation.
+Their method can be easily extended into intersystem crossing domain with spin-orbit coupling. \cite{Truhlar22_1320,Truhlar24_4396} } Rapid development on deep neural networks (NNs), such as long short-term memory (LSTM)\cite{6795963} and transformer\cite{vaswani2023attentionneed}, provides an opportunity to accelerate dynamic simulations by replacing the equation of motion with ML-predicted sequences.
+For time propagation of electronic degree of freedom, the history of density matrix can be considered as a time series and applied to LSTM or other NNs to predict the electron density matrix in the next time step. {For example, Lan and coworkers developed several LSTM models and successfully reproduced dynamics} simulation results of the symmetrical quasi-classical dynamics method based on the Meyer-Miller mapping Hamiltonian (MM-SQC)\cite{Landoi:10.1021/acs.jpclett.2c02159} and the full quantum multilayer multiconfiguration time-dependent Hartree (ML-MCTDH) method\cite{doi:10.1021/acs.jpclett.1c02672}.
 Singh et al. employed Fourier neural operators as an effective time propagator of the MCTDH quantum dynamics for time-independent and time-dependent potentials\cite{https://doi.org/10.1002/jcc.27443}.
 Lin and Gao integrated convolutional neural networks and LSTM for prediction of open quantum dynamics under non-Markovian stochastic Schrödinger equation\cite{doi:10.1021/acs.jctc.5c00215}.
 Ullah et al. proposed physics-informed and Lie algebra-based approaches to recover exact trace conservation during ML-driven quantum dynamics\cite{10.1063/5.0266604}.
 Sun and coworkers built different kinds of NNs and investigated the influence of neural network complexity on time evolution of electronic state population\cite{Sun10.1063/5.0073689}.
 Recently, our group implemented LSTM as a propagator for electronic subsystem during the FSSH simulations\cite{doi:10.1021/acs.jpclett.2c02299}.
 The LSTM-FSSH satisfactorily reproduced collective results on Tully’s three models.